Oudai-Gadhi/Wazuh-File-Integrity-Monitoring-FIM-Lab/README.md

-# Wazuh File Integrity Monitoring (FIM) Lab
+# Wazuh Lab focusing on File_Integrity on the cloud

 This project demonstrates how to set up a **Wazuh Manager** and **Wazuh Agent** on two EC2 instances, configure File Integrity Monitoring, execute attacks, and observe events in the Wazuh Dashboard.

-You can add your screenshots in the dedicated sections.

 ---